Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Experimentation

-The RestNet-101 pretrained on ImageNet is the backbone of the model that is treated as an encoder to extract features.
-The last layer of the pretrained ResNet-101 is replaced with 11 instance classes (10 objects and 1 background ).
-The whole dataset is divided into training/testing/validation with a ratio of 70:20:10.
-The number of filters in the event/RGB encoders at $E_0$/$S_0$, $E_1$/$S_1$, $E_2$/$S_2$, $E_3$/$S_3$ are 16, 32, 64, 128 respectively.
-The kernel size of the convolution layer is 3.
-The output tensor convolution is passed into the dropout layer where the input units are randomly set to 0 with a frequency of 0.2 in order to avoid overfitting.
-The MaxPooling layer is 2$\times$2 in size to take the maximum value over each channel of the input window.
-Using empirical results \cite{Chen2018Encoder-DecoderSegmentation}, typically 6, 12, 18, 24 atrous rate for RGB and 6 atrous rate for event frames are used.
-Since the event frames have mainly edge-level information, the use of atrous rate $r$ = 6 assists in preventing information leak at this stage.
+The ResNet-101 pre-trained on ImageNet is the backbone of the model that is treated as an encoder.
+The last layer of the pre-trained ResNet-101 is replaced with 11 instances (10 objects and 1 background ).
+Both ESD-1 and ESD-2 datasets are divided into training/testing/validation with a ratio of 70:20:10.
+The DAVIS346 camera has a resolution of 346$\times$260, which differs from the network's expected input of 296$\times$296.
+Therefore, the image is first resized to 346$\times$300.
+Subsequently, the popular approach of patchifying the input images is employed and the final segmentation map is reconstructed by unpatching the outputs.
+During training, data augmentation is performed by random flipping and scaling with random scales [0.5, 1.75].
+Using empirical results \cite{Chen2018Encoder-DecoderSegmentation}, typically 6, 12, 18, 24 atrous rates are used.
+The weights for each feature map from stages one to four ie. $w_1$, $w_2$, $w_3$, $w_4$ are 10\%, 20\%, 30\%, and 40\% respectively.
 A 3$\times$3 kernel size for convolution is empirically selected as it is small enough to capture local spatial information.
 Softmax as an activation function and Adam as an optimizer are used while compiling the model.
 Categorical cross-entropy is used as a loss function.
 The fine-tuned model has 0.001 learning rate, 30 batch size, 100 epochs.
-The training was performed on a processor 11th Gen Intel(R) Core(TM) i7-1165G7, 1.69 GHz and 16 GB RAM.
+The training was performed on a processor 11th Gen Intel(R) Core(TM) i7-1165G7, 1.69 GHz, 16 GB RAM and a Google Colab's NVIDIA Tesla K80 GPU.